pfnet-research/tgan2/README.md

 ![Generated samples by TGANv2](./images/tgan2_generated_faceforensics.gif)
 * Unconditional video generation results by TGANv2 (trained on the FaceForensics dataset)

-This repository contains the implementation of TGANv2 and scripts to reproduce experiments in the paper.
+This repository contains the implementation of TGANv2 (see the details in ["Train Sparsely, Generate Densely: Memory-efficient Unsupervised Training of High-resolution Temporal GAN"](https://arxiv.org/abs/1811.09245)) and scripts to reproduce experiments in the paper.

 ![TGANv2](./images/architecture.jpg)